 Maintenance of Certification in Anesthesiology (MOCA)

-Maintenance of Certification (MOC) is an ongoing process of education and assessment for certified physicians to improve practice performance.
-The American Board of Anesthesiology (ABA) is responsible for implementing MOC for anesthesiologists.
-ABA's Maintenance of Certification in Anesthesiology (MOCA) assures the public that its diplomates demonstrate commitment to quality clinical outcomes and patient safety.
+MOCA is an ongoing process of education and assessment for board-certified physicians to improve practice performance.
+Through MOCA, board-certified physicians demonstrate their commitment to quality clinical outcomes and patient safety.

 MOCA is required for all diplomates certified in 2000 or later.
 Each MOCA cycle is a 10-year period that includes:

 - Part 1: continuing assessment of professional standing (medical licensure)

 - Part 2: ongoing lifelong learning and self-assessment

 - Part 3: a decennial assessment of cognitive expertise

 - Part 4: periodic assessments of practice performance